Server descriptor format

 none

---- BridgeDB will avoid distributing your bridge address;- `any`` --- BridgeDB will choose how to distribute your bridge address;
+— The distributor will avoid distributing your bridge address;- `any`` — The distributor will choose how to distribute your bridge address;

 https